-The Council's Scheme of Delegations specifies the extent to which enforcement powers are delegated to officers.
-Whilst delegation is mainly to officers, in some specific circumstances the decision to take enforcement action lies with the relevant Council Committee.
+3.1 The council's Scheme of Delegations set out in section 8 of council's constitution specifies the extent to which enforcement powers are delegated to officers.
+Whilst delegation is mainly to officers, in some specific circumstances the decision to take enforcement action lies with the relevant council Committee.